 Every year, Forbes identifies 30 of the brightest and most promising game-changers under the age of 30, in 20 different industries.
 That’s 30 leaders x 20 industries = 600 superstars.
 Wow.

-It’s a tall order.
-But the past couple years it’s been a little easier thanks to a suggestion from Salah Zalatimo, Head of Product at Forbes.
+Finding all those people is a tall order.
+But the past couple years it’s been a little easier thanks to a suggestion from Salah Zalatimo, Chief Digital Officer at Forbes.
 His idea?
 Let’s take a look.

 This isn’t as simple as “give me your name and an email address, and we’ll throw you in a raffle box.”
 Nope.
 Forbes needs enough info to know who their nominees really are.
 Education and work history.
 The industry or sector they’re impacting.
 Links to press, projects, and posts…